ORNL/developer.ornl.gov/_posts/2024-01-11-atomicdata.md

 ### Putting it together

-The following code forms the basis for a script that ingests the OUTCAR from a directory named "Pt.bulk" and adds some extra key-value pairs to the database to help track where this calculation fits into the larger project.
+The following code forms the basis for a script that ingests the OUTCAR from the directory where the calculation was run.
+It adds some extra key-value pairs to the database to help track where this calculation fits into the larger project.